syncfusion-content/flutter-docs/Flutter/AIAssistView/overview.md

 * **Bubble Footer Builder** - The [`SfAIAssistView.bubbleFooterBuilder`] allows you to specify a custom widget that will be displayed as a footer within each chat bubble.
 This is particularly useful for displaying timestamps or other additional information related to the message.

->You can refer to our [Flutter Chat](https://www.syncfusion.com/flutter-widgets/flutter-chat) feature tour page for its groundbreaking feature representations.
-You can also explore our [Flutter Chat example](https://flutter.syncfusion.com/#/chat/getting-started) which demonstrates conversations between two or more users in a fully customizable layout and shows how to easily configure the chat with built-in support for creating stunning visual effects.
+>You can refer to our [`Flutter AI AssistView`](https://www.syncfusion.com/flutter-widgets/flutter-chat) feature tour page for its groundbreaking feature representations.
+You can also explore our [`Flutter AI AssistView example`](https://flutter.syncfusion.com/#/chat/getting-started) which demonstrates conversations between two or more users in a fully customizable layout and shows how to easily configure the chat with built-in support for creating stunning visual effects.